 In print, perhaps surprisingly, red is produced by mixing magenta and yellow inks.

-This is mimicked digitally with a “multiply” transparency.
+This real-world result is mimicked digitally with a “multiply” transparency.

 This is the basis for the three colours of the logo, which, perhaps also surprisingly, work well together.

 Mica produced a design style guide, which articulates an aesthetic vocabulary for the SSC, and inspires future designs.

 Along with technical specifications, the guide helps create continuity across projects, and over time.

 It also describes the brand's relationship to the organization's ethos, and provides further design explorations.